Tom Pendry

 Thomas Pendry, Baron Pendry, PC (10 June 1934 – 26 February 2023) was a British Labour politician and member of the House of Lords.
 He was previously the Labour member of parliament for Stalybridge and Hyde from 1970 to 2001.
 In 2000, prior to his retirement as an MP he was made a member of the Privy Council on the recommendation of Tony Blair.
 After the 2001 election he was elevated to the peerage on 4 July as Baron Pendry, of Stalybridge in the County of Greater Manchester.
 He was president of the Football Foundation Ltd and was formerly sports advisor to Tameside District Council Sports Trust.

 Early life

 Pendry was born in Broadstairs, Kent on 10 June 1934.
-In an article in Cheshire Life magazine in June 2004, Pendry revealed that he was born in relatively comfortable circumstances, attending school at St Augustine's Abbey.
+In an article in Cheshire Life magazine in June 2004, Pendry revealed that he was born in relatively comfortable circumstances, attending school at St Augustine's Abbey and, later, Plater College.
 He worked as a trade union officer for NUPE, and as an engineer.